Priya Krishna (journalist)

+Currently, Krishna is a food staff reporter with The New York Times and appears on its YouTube channel for cooking content.

 Early life and education

 Krishna was raised in Dallas, Texas.
 Her parents emigrated from India to the United States in the 1980s.

 Krishna attended Dartmouth College where she was a double major in government and French and graduated in the class of 2013.
 She started a career in food while attending Dartmouth, where she also worked as a marketing consultant for Dartmouth Dining Services and wrote a column for The Dartmouth called "The DDS Detective."
 This eventually inspired her first cookbook, published only one year after graduating in June 2014, titled Ultimate Dining Hall Hacks.
 She has said that writing this column was what made her realize that her enthusiasm for food might also be a career path she would enjoy, "I loved the idea of being able to describe food, and kind of live and breathe it through my words.
 I also started, in my classes, doing a lot of academic deep dives in food — I took a bunch of classes that allowed me to write about food.
 I realized I was interested not only in describing food but exploring the cultural and historical underpinnings of food."